img 4350 1

 The Harman/Kardon PM665 is a beast of an integrated amplifier.
 With a power output of 100 Watts per channel, plus a useful amount (maybe 3 Watts) of class-A power, this amplifier is black, hot and heavy.
+Indeed, the PM665’s power consumption, once correctly adjusted, is around 75 Watts at idle, so keep it well-ventilated and sitting in the open.

-Indeed, the PM665’s power consumption, once correctly adjusted, is around 75 Watts at idle.
 The lower damping factor and higher distortion indicate that this design uses less global feedback than common at the time.
-These factors all no doubt contribute to the PM665’s excellent sound quality.
+These factors no doubt contribute to the PM665’s excellent sound quality.
+The problem with these amplifiers is a few of the details that lead to them becoming unreliable over time, and the poor technical approaches often used to deal with these issues.

 Harman/Kardon PM665

-Specifications, courtesy of HiFi Engine
+Courtesy of HiFi Engine

 Power output: 100 watts per channel into 8Ω (stereo)